stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 guide his selection of a home and office, yet that was the case with Herbert West.
-When he and I obtained our degrees at the medical school of Miskatonic University, and sought to relieve our poverty by setting up as general practitioners, we took great care not to say that we chose our house because it was fairly well isolated, and as near as possible to the potter&rsquo;s field.
+When he and I obtained our degrees at the medical school of Miskatonic University, and sought to relieve our poverty by setting up as general practitioners, we took great care not to say that we chose our house because it was fairly well isolated, and as near as possible to the potter's field.

   Reticence such as this is seldom without a cause, nor indeed was ours; for our requirements were those resulting from a life-work distinctly unpopular.
-Outwardly we were doctors only, but beneath the surface were aims of far greater and more terrible moment&mdash;for the essence of Herbert West&rsquo;s existence was a quest amid black and forbidden realms of the unknown, in which he hoped to uncover the secret of life and restore to perpetual animation the graveyard&rsquo;s cold clay.
+Outwardly we were doctors only, but beneath the surface were aims of far greater and more terrible moment--for the essence of Herbert West's existence was a quest amid black and forbidden realms of the unknown, in which he hoped to uncover the secret of life and restore to perpetual animation the graveyard's cold clay.
 Such a quest demands strange materials, among them fresh human bodies; and in order to keep supplied with these indispensable things one must live quietly and not far from a place of informal interment.

   West and I had met in college, and I had been the only one to sympathise with his hideous experiments.
 Gradually I had come to be his inseparable assistant, and now that we were out of college we had to keep together.
-It was not easy to find a good opening for two doctors in company, but finally the influence of the university secured us a practice in Bolton&mdash;a factory town near Arkham, the seat of the college.
+It was not easy to find a good opening for two doctors in company, but finally the influence of the university secured us a practice in Bolton--a factory town near Arkham, the seat of the college.
 The Bolton Worsted Mills are the largest in the Miskatonic Valley, and their polyglot employees are never popular as patients with the local physicians.
-We chose our house with the greatest care, seizing at last on a rather run-down cottage near the end of Pond Street; five numbers from the closest neighbour, and separated from the local potter&rsquo;s field by only a stretch of meadow land, bisected by a narrow neck of the rather dense forest which lies to the north.
+We chose our house with the greatest care, seizing at last on a rather run-down cottage near the end of Pond Street; five numbers from the closest neighbour, and separated from the local potter's field by only a stretch of meadow land, bisected by a narrow neck of the rather dense forest which lies to the north.
 The distance was greater than we wished, but we could get no nearer house without going on the other side of the field, wholly out of the factory district.
 We were not much displeased, however, since there were no people between us and our sinister source of supplies.
 The walk was a trifle long, but we could haul our silent specimens undisturbed.

-  Our practice was surprisingly large from the very first&mdash;large enough to please most young doctors, and large enough to prove a bore and a burden to students whose real interest lay elsewhere.
+  Our practice was surprisingly large from the very first--large enough to please most young doctors, and large enough to prove a bore and a burden to students whose real interest lay elsewhere.
 The mill-hands were of somewhat turbulent inclinations; and besides their many natural needs, their frequent clashes and stabbing affrays gave us plenty to do.
-But what actually absorbed our minds was the secret laboratory we had fitted up in the cellar&mdash;the laboratory with the long table under the electric lights, where in the small hours of the morning we often injected West&rsquo;s various solutions into the veins of the things we dragged from the potter&rsquo;s field.
-West was experimenting madly to find something which would start man&rsquo;s vital motions anew after they had been stopped by the thing we call death, but had encountered the most ghastly obstacles.
-The solution had to be differently compounded for different types&mdash;what would serve for guinea-pigs would not serve for human beings, and different human specimens required large modifications.
+But what actually absorbed our minds was the secret laboratory we had fitted up in the cellar--the laboratory with the long table under the electric lights, where in the small hours of the morning we often injected West's various solutions into the veins of the things we dragged from the potter's field.
+West was experimenting madly to find something which would start man's vital motions anew after they had been stopped by the thing we call death, but had encountered the most ghastly obstacles.
+The solution had to be differently compounded for different types--what would serve for guinea-pigs would not serve for human beings, and different human specimens required large modifications.

   The bodies had to be exceedingly fresh, or the slight decomposition of brain tissue would render perfect reanimation impossible.
-Indeed, the greatest problem was to get them fresh enough&mdash;West had had horrible experiences during his secret college researches with corpses of doubtful vintage.
+Indeed, the greatest problem was to get them fresh enough--West had had horrible experiences during his secret college researches with corpses of doubtful vintage.
 The results of partial or imperfect animation were much more hideous than were the total failures, and we both held fearsome recollections of such things.
 Ever since our first daemoniac session in the deserted farmhouse on Meadow Hill in Arkham, we had felt a brooding menace; and West, though a calm, blond, blue-eyed scientific automaton in most respects, often confessed to a shuddering sensation of stealthy pursuit.
-He half felt that he was followed&mdash;a psychological delusion of shaken nerves, enhanced by the undeniably disturbing fact that at least one of our reanimated specimens was still alive&mdash;a frightful carnivorous thing in a padded cell at Sefton.
-Then there was another&mdash;our first&mdash;whose exact fate we had never learned.
+He half felt that he was followed--a psychological delusion of shaken nerves, enhanced by the undeniably disturbing fact that at least one of our reanimated specimens was still alive--a frightful carnivorous thing in a padded cell at Sefton.
+Then there was another--our first--whose exact fate we had never learned.

-  We had fair luck with specimens in Bolton&mdash;much better than in Arkham.
+  We had fair luck with specimens in Bolton--much better than in Arkham.
 We had not been settled a week before we got an accident victim on the very night of burial, and made it open its eyes with an amazingly rational expression before the solution failed.
-It had lost an arm&mdash;if it had been a perfect body we might have succeeded better.
-Between then and the next January we secured three more; one total failure, one case of marked muscular motion, and one rather shivery thing&mdash;it rose of itself and uttered a sound.
+It had lost an arm--if it had been a perfect body we might have succeeded better.
+Between then and the next January we secured three more; one total failure, one case of marked muscular motion, and one rather shivery thing--it rose of itself and uttered a sound.
 Then came a period when luck was poor; interments fell off, and those that did occur were of specimens either too diseased or too maimed for use.
 We kept track of all the deaths and their circumstances with systematic care.

-  One March night, however, we unexpectedly obtained a specimen which did not come from the potter&rsquo;s field.
-In Bolton the prevailing spirit of Puritanism had outlawed the sport of boxing&mdash;with the usual result.
+  One March night, however, we unexpectedly obtained a specimen which did not come from the potter's field.
+In Bolton the prevailing spirit of Puritanism had outlawed the sport of boxing--with the usual result.
 Surreptitious and ill-conducted bouts among the mill-workers were common, and occasionally professional talent of low grade was imported.
 This late winter night there had been such a match; evidently with disastrous results, since two timorous Poles had come to us with incoherently whispered entreaties to attend to a very secret and desperate case.
 We followed them to an abandoned barn, where the remnants of a crowd of frightened foreigners were watching a silent black form on the floor.

-  The match had been between Kid O&rsquo;Brien&mdash;a lubberly and now quaking youth with a most un-Hibernian hooked nose&mdash;and Buck Robinson, &ldquo;The Harlem Smoke&rdquo;.
+  The match had been between Kid O'Brien--a lubberly and now quaking youth with a most un-Hibernian hooked nose--and Buck Robinson,  "The Harlem Smoke ".
-The negro had been knocked out, and a moment&rsquo;s examination shewed us that he would permanently remain so.
+The negro had been knocked out, and a moment's examination shewed us that he would permanently remain so.
 He was a loathsome, gorilla-like thing, with abnormally long arms which I could not help calling fore legs, and a face that conjured up thoughts of unspeakable Congo secrets and tom-tom poundings under an eerie moon.
-The body must have looked even worse in life&mdash;but the world holds many ugly things.
-Fear was upon the whole pitiful crowd, for they did not know what the law would exact of them if the affair were not hushed up; and they were grateful when West, in spite of my involuntary shudders, offered to get rid of the thing quietly&mdash;for a purpose I knew too well.
+The body must have looked even worse in life--but the world holds many ugly things.
+Fear was upon the whole pitiful crowd, for they did not know what the law would exact of them if the affair were not hushed up; and they were grateful when West, in spite of my involuntary shudders, offered to get rid of the thing quietly--for a purpose I knew too well.

   There was bright moonlight over the snowless landscape, but we dressed the